getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.md

 ## Interact with Application

 Now that the agent is connected, we can hit enter to begin recording.
 Now, I can interact with my application, kick off a specific functional or integration test, or make any specific API calls to your application.
 I’m going to login and reset my password.
-It’s important to keep remote recordings focused on a specific function, and not include too many interactions in one single recording as AppMaps can grow large as recordings progress.
+It’s important to keep remote recordings focused on a specific function, and not include too many interactions in one single AppMap Data recording as they can grow large as recordings progress.

 When I am done interacting, I return back to the terminal and hit enter again to stop the recording.
 We’ll give this recording a name and then this AppMap will be opened within VS Code.

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/stop-remote-recording.webp"/>

-## Open AppMaps
+## Open AppMap Diagrams

 We’ll also receive a runtime analysis scan of this code path as well, which has identified a performance issue with an N+1 SQL query generating the main list of tweets.
 For early access to our AppMap runtime analysis [reach out to us](/appmap-analysis).

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/remote-recorded-appmap.webp"/>

-Finally, you'll see AppMaps actually exist inside your temp directory in the AppMap folder.
+Finally, you'll see AppMap Data actually exists inside your temp directory in the AppMap folder.
 We don't recommend committing these to your project.
 They can grow your git repositories unnecessarily.
 But you can commit changes to your Gemfile and the appmap configuration file which will make the project available to other developers.

 <img class="video-screenshot" src="/assets/img/docs/first-fifteen-minutes/dont-commit-appmaps.webp"/>